 If you previously attended Minnesota State College Southeast and are now coming back to college, you are considered a returning student.
 Congratulations on your decision to invest in yourself and your future!

-- If you are returning to Minnesota State College Southeast after a lapse of attendance of one semester or more (summer excluded), you will need to complete a new application at least one week prior to registration.
+- If you are returning to Minnesota State College Southeast after a lapse of attendance of one semester or more (summer excluded), you will need to complete a new application.

 - Good news!
-You do not need to pay the college's $20 application fee.
+You do not need to pay the $20 application fee.

 Special Admission Programs

 Some career programs require more than the completed admission process for eligibility.
 Check to see if your program has any special admission requirements.

 You could earn credit for training you've already completed.
 Military training, advanced placement classes, and special exams could qualify.
 Learn more about Credit for Prior Learning.

 Please note: Reapplying for admission does not guarantee your readmission or enrollment at Minnesota State College Southeast or the college's career/technical programs.
 All students in continuous career/technical programs who have been away from the college for one or more terms must be readmitted to the program major and comply with the program requirements in effect when returning to the college.
 Re-acceptance into a career/technical program is contingent upon review of your application file, academic status, and space availability in the technical program major.
 Returning students who have a hold or suspension on their record may be required to complete additional steps before they may be eligible to enroll in classes.